mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 # Related projects

-<p class="description">We have carefully curated a list of libraries that are worth having a look at.</p>
+<p class="description">A carefully curated list of libraries that are worth having a look at.</p>

 Because the scope of problems Material-UI solves is limited, we try to play nicely with other libraries.
-Feel free to submit a pull request to add more projects; we will accept them if they match our criteria.
+Feel free to submit a pull request to add another project; it will be accepted if it is suitable.

 ## Design resources